MIFIDPRU 8 Disclosures

 Bonus

 The Company currently operates a discretionary bonus scheme with bonuses being paid annually in April based on performance for the previous year.
-The size of the overall bonus pool is determined by the Company’s profit for the previous financial year and based in a consistent formula year on year.
+The size of the overall bonus pool is determined by the Company’s profit for the previous financial year and based on a consistent approach year on year.

 The Company’s discretionary bonus pool is allocated to members of staff by the Cushman & Wakefield group reward team taking into account the recommendations of the Company's senior leadership.
 All employees are eligible to receive a discretionary bonus.
 The amount each person receives takes account of the extent to which that person has met the four elements that influence the level of financial reward, as set out in the Remuneration Policy and Practices section, above.